spatial-ews/spatialwarnings/README.md

 This package aims at providing a practical set of tools for the detection of these upcoming critical points in spatial datasets, by using indicators based on those properties.
-Some of those indicators fall within broad families around which the package is centered:

-  * "Generic" spatial indicators
-  * Spectrum-based indicators
-  * Indicators based on patch-size distributions

-Each of these indicator types can be computed with this package, along with other, newer ones.
-Their significance can be assessed using permutation-based tests and results can be displayed using familiar summary/plot methods.
+Some of those indicators fall within broad families around which the package is centered, such as "generic" spatial indicators or indicators based on patch-size distributions.
+Significance of patterns can be assessed using permutation-based tests and results can be displayed using familiar summary/plot methods.

 In total, spatialwarnings provides the following spatial indicators published in the literature: